About Command Precedence

 Get-Date cmdlet from the

-snap-in is hidden by an alias, function, or cmdlet with the same name, you
+module is hidden by an alias, function, or cmdlet with the same name, you can

-can run it by using the snap-in-qualified name of the cmdlet:
+run it by using the module-qualified name of the cmdlet:

 To run a "New-Map" command that was added by the "MapFunctions" module, use its module-qualified name:

-To find the snap-in or module from which a command was imported, use the ModuleName property of commands.
+To find the module from which a command was imported, use the ModuleName property of commands.

 For example, to find the source of the